Capital punishment in Australia: History

 Before the arrival of Europeans, death sentences were carried out under Aboriginal customary law, either directly or through sorcery.
 In some cases the condemned could be denied mortuary rites.
 The first executions carried out under European law in Australia took place in Western Australia in 1629, when Dutch authorities hanged the mutineers of the Batavia.

 Capital punishment had been part of the legal system of Australia since British settlement.
-During the 19th century, crimes that could carry a death sentence included burglary, sheep stealing, forgery, sexual assaults, murder and manslaughter, and there is one reported case of someone being executed for "being illegally at large".
+During the 19th century, crimes that could carry a death sentence included burglary, sheep stealing, forgery, sexual assaults, murder and manslaughter, and in Tasmania there were seven men who were executed for "being illegally at large".
 During the 19th century, these crimes saw about 80 people hanged each year throughout Australia.

 Australian states and territories had laws against homosexuality during the colonial era, and nineteenth-century colonial parliaments retained provisions which made homosexual activity a capital offence until 1861.
 Most jurisdictions removed capital punishment as a sentence for homosexual activity, although in Victoria it remained as such when committed while also inflicting bodily harm or to a person younger than the age of fourteen until 1949.

-Of the seven men in Australian history known to have been executed for sodomy, six cases involved the sexual abuse of minors; only one of the seven cases was for consensual acts between adults.
+Tasmania recorded nine executions for sodomy, termed as "unnatural crime".
+These executions occurred between 1830 and 1863, suggesting that the previously cited figure of seven for all of Australia is a significant undercount.
+Of the nine Tasmanian cases, eight involved victims who were children or non-consenting parties.
+The remaining case, that of Joseph Fogg executed in 1830, involved an adult male named William Newport, but available records do not establish whether the act was consensual.

 Before Federation, each colony made its own criminal laws and punishments.
 Since then the States have been responsible for most criminal law.
 Since Federation in 1901, 114 people have been legally executed in Australia (excluding the historical territories of New Guinea and Papua where executions occurred under Australian law).
 For lists of people executed in Australia, sorted by state or territory, see the sidebar.